GAA gives go ahead for Liam Miller tribute at Páirc Uí Chaoimh

 ‘Delighted’

-Michael O’Flynn, a property developer and chairman of the committee organising the game, thanked the GAA for making the venue available.
-He met GAA president John Horan and its director general Tom Ryan at Croke Park earlier this week,
+Michael O’Flynn, a property developer and chairman of the organising committee, thanked the GAA for making the venue available.
+He met GAA president John Horan and its director general Tom Ryan at Croke Park earlier this week.

 “I am delighted with the decision and I really appreciate the GAA considering this request in the way that they have over the last week and I have to commend all involved for agreeing to give us Páirc Uí Chaoimh - it will greatly help our cause and indeed other causes.”